GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 - [Certificate Authentication](./cert-auth.md)

 Follow each link to learn how to implement that specific type of 2FA with Gluu.

-### 2FA Credential Management

-Enabling users to manage and enroll 2FA credentials without undermining the security model is one of the most important things to consider when rolling out 2FA.

-Regardless of 2FA type or vendor, users need a secure way to enroll and delete their 2FA credentials.

-By default, the Gluu Server allows each user to enroll just one (1) strong credential per 2FA credential type.
-For instance, if authentication is set to U2F, by default the user can only enroll one U2F security key.
-Same for OTP, Super Gluu, etc. The credential is enrolled upon the first authentication attempt, and can be used to pass all subsequent prompts for 2FA.
-Behavior can be customized via interception scripts and custom development.

-Information about managing specific types of credentials can be found in the corresponding document in this Authentication Guide.

 ## Social Login